 Adreno is a national outdoor-sporting group consisting of three outdoor-entertainment businesses in one.
 These include Adreno, Spearfishing and Wetsuit Warehouse.
 The group turns over $25 million a year and has stores in each of the 3 capital cities of Brisbane, Sydney and Melbourne.
 They have been online for over 15 years and have had 4 different website platforms at that time.

 Adreno originally had a small team of Magento developers that developed the original Magento(1.x) platform.
 This was a significant cost for the business but was manageable given the volume of sales moving through the system.

 On review, it was decided this was a prohibitive expense given the work required (not a task for multiple developers), so Adreno moved the website development support to an external contractor.
 There was a cost saving by moving to contractors, but any changes to the website required some degree of involvement due to the nature of Magento.

 Over time, unexpected and unexplained service outages resulted in lost sales and added significantly to the stress of managing a high volume online store.
 The business needed an eCommerce platform that would be rock solid and better suit their increased focus on digital.

-2. Cost of the extension and modification to the store was high
+2. High cost of any extension and modification to the store

 3. Repeated issues with website outage